 What Is Bundle Pricing?

-Bundle pricing entails retailers selling a set of products for a lower price than each of these products separately.
-Classical examples are a McDonald’s meal, which usually includes the inseparable mix of fries, a coke, and a hamburger, and Microsoft Office, offering a set of features with most customers using a small fraction, but paying for all of them.
+Bundle pricing is a strategy where retailers sell a bundle of products for a lower total price than if each product were sold separately.
+Classical bundle pricing examples include a McDonald’s meal, which often includes fries, a Coke, and a hamburger, and Microsoft Office, where customers pay for a suite of features, even though they may only use a few.

 Such an approach has both benefits and drawbacks.